3D Cuda Kernel in Numba

 if ( ind_nr_x<0 or ind_nr_y<0 or ind_nr_z<0):

-continue if ind_nr_x>(IMGSIZx-1) or ind_nr_y>(IMGSIZy-1) or ind_nr_z>(IMGSIZz-1):
+if ind_nr_x>(IMGSIZx-1) or ind_nr_y>(IMGSIZy-1) or ind_nr_z>(IMGSIZz-1):

 continue